blawton/long-island-sound-gpr/README.md

    By taking a summer average at every station, we avoid this effect, and in a sense use a model that first uses all available data to predict daily temperatures (more accurately daily morning temperatures because of the averaging in the 6am to 8am window mentioned above), then averages together these daily temperatures to a summer average that can be compared to the summer average of sampled data at any station.
 We should expect the actual station data to have fatter tails because some of the averages are only averages of 4 data points vs. the 60 or so data points modelled for every station.
 The results for each year can be found for both the Eastern Sound window and the overall Long Island Sound by looking in the corresponding folder in [June_Graphs](https://github.com/blawton/long-island-sound-gpr/tree/master/Graphs/June_Graphs).

 The graphs show alignment in distribution when looking at the overall LIS in 2019, 2020, and 2021.
-Only 2019 is shown for brevity, but remainder are in appendix B.
+Only 2019 is shown for brevity, but remainder are in Appendix C.

 ![download](https://github.com/blawton/long-island-sound-gpr/assets/46683509/9a188e04-0a1f-489e-a236-0c3e81fa4350)